Annual Monitoring Reports

 The Monitoring Report also reviews the timetable set out in the Local Development Scheme and assesses progress against this.
 If any of the key milestones are not being met, the reasons for this and remedial actions proposed will be set out in the Monitoring Report.
 View the current and previous reports.

 Monitoring Reports on Housing Land Supply

-Each edition of the Monitoring Report contains a section on the demographic characteristics of the District.
+Each edition of the AMR contains a section on the demographic characteristics of the District.
 This includes current and future population estimates for the District as a whole.
 For more information on settlement populations visit the population page of Leicestershire County Council's website.

 Rate this page

 - Environment and planning